siobhanlgorman/80s-Mixtape-Quiz/README.md

 ### Structure

 The user experience design is clear and simple with features positioned conventionally.
-There is clear navigation between pages signalling a clear pathway throught he site from the home page to the quiz and back to the home page or the quiz start page at the end of the quiz.
-The mouse changes to a pointer to indicate clearly where the user can click for an action.
+Navigation items are clearly visible on each page signalling the pathway through the site from the home page through the quiz ending at the modal.
+From there the user can navigate back to the home page or to the quiz start page.

 Home Page
 * Title: the title of the quiz appears on the home page to announce the topic of the quiz.